Keriw01/Keriw01/README.md

 # 👋 Hi, I'm a student.

 - 👨‍🎓 I'm eager to acquire new skills, create and implement my own projects.
-- 🥅 2023 Goals: Learn more about Flutter
+- 🥅 2024 Goals: The use of artificial intelligence in projects.

 ### 🤙 Connect with me:
 [![website](./img/linkedin-light.svg)](https://www.linkedin.com/in/sebastian-słowik-b63518243#gh-light-mode-only)